Mortar is necessary. You may have asked what is mortar and what types of mortar are available?

 Withstood PSI – less than 100

-Type K mortar isn’t used often.
-Its primary use is for restoring old mortar and filling old cracks.
-It works well for these uses because it’s thin and can fit into cracks and cover surfaces properly as it doesn’t have a thick texture.
+Type K is uncommon.
+When restoring and filling cracks, this is the go-to brand.
+It’s thin and can fill cracks and cover surfaces as it doesn’t have a thick texture.

 Working With Old Mortar

-If you want to repoint old mortar, then you don’t need to worry.
-It’s quite easy and can be done by anyone who knows how to mix mortar.
-For those who don’t know, repointing is the act of repairing and filling cracks in old brick walls.
+If you want to repoint mortar, it’s easy if you know how to mix it.
+Repointing is the act of repairing and filling cracks in brick walls.

-You can strengthen it by adding a layer of new mortar and filling any cracks that you may see.
-If there is a weak spot, you can even chisel it out and fill the hole with new mortar to strengthen the area.
+You can make it stronger by adding a fresh layer and filling cracks.
+For weak spots, chisel and fill the hole with new mortar to make it stronger.

-Although Portland cement is generally recommended, high-grade mortar can actually destroy old, soft bricks and stone.
-So make sure to use one of the lower-grade mortars that are specified for the job.
-You can actually look for repointing mortar or make your own.
+Portland cement is recommended, high-grade can hurt soft bricks and stone.
+Make sure to use one of the lower-grades.
+You can look for repointing or make it yourself.

 Remove Damaged Mortar

-If you choose to simply remove the top layer and problem areas of the old mortar, then you’ll need to vacuum any holes you make.
-This isn’t necessary if there isn’t much broken-off mortar but it’s always helpful.
+If you remove the top layer and problem areas, you’ll need to vacuum the holes.
+This isn’t necessary if it isn’t broken, but it’s helpful.

 Wet The Area